Using a poster to assess learning

 Using posters to disseminate student research / work may deter plagiarism as each poster will demonstrate unique characteristics (Walker 2005).
 It is important to stress to students the need for proper referencing on academic posters.
 Adding opportunities for Q&A brings the poster presentation closer to a viva voce assessment and will enable you to assess whether student(s) have a deep understanding of what is presented, and can explain their methodology, research process and decision-making.
 Q&A would also enable you to speak with each member of the group to avoid ‘the one who is good at presenting’ taking sole responsibility for the oral presentation (although you may need to make this clear in the rubric to avoid the second best person at speaking being nominated by the group to deal with the Q&A).

-(Click here for further guidance on plagiarism.)
+(Click for further guidance on promoting academic integrity.)

 Student and staff experience

 Students seem to like it (Fernandes et al. 2005) but report that it takes them a lot of time to create a poster.
+This may be reduced by introducing them to design tools (e.g. Canva) or by providing a template.

 Posters can facilitate deep learning.
 The constraints of space demand a robust editing process, and require students to make evaluative judgements about which information is essential which promotes critical and creative thinking (Chabeli, 2002; Davis, 2000; Tanner, 2012).
 Working with such an economy of words may also develop academic writing skills and can help develop students’ ability to write clearly and concisely to communicate complex ideas.